Yolt Review: The future of money management?

 Yolt customer reviews

 Yolt has achieved an excellent rating on Trustpilot with a score of 4.5 out of 5.0 from around 200 reviews.
-Around 66% of customers rated the app as excellent with comments such as 'works flawlessly' and 'one of the best finance apps available'.
-Only 2% of the users rated Yolt as bad, citing blocked accounts and difficulty logging in.
+Around 63% of customers rated the app as excellent with comments such as 'works flawlessly' and 'one of the best finance apps available'.
+Only 3% of the users rated Yolt as bad, citing blocked accounts and difficulty logging in.
+Other users commented that Yolt was a good concept but is 'not quite there yet' in comparison to other apps.

 Alternative banking apps